fabacab/fetlife-aslsearch/README.markdown

 # FetLife Age/Sex/Location Search

 The FetLife Age/Sex/Location Search user script allows you to search for profiles on [FetLife](https://fetlife.com/) by age, sex, location, or orientation.
-This user script imlements what is, as of this writing, the [most popular suggestion in the FetLife suggestion box](https://fetlife.com/improvements/78):
+This user script implements what is, as of this writing, the [most popular suggestion in the FetLife suggestion box](https://fetlife.com/improvements/78):

 > Search for people by Location/Sex/Orientation/Age
 >